llnl/RAJAPerf/docs/sphinx/dev_guide/structure.rst

 RAJA Performance Suite Structure: Adding Kernels, Variants, and Tunings
 ************************************************************************

-This section describes how to add Kernels, Variants, Groups, and Tunings to the Suite.
+This section describes how to add kernels, variants, groups, and tunings to the Suite.
 The discussion aims to make clear the organization of the code and how it works, which is useful to understand when making a contribution.